elpaso/qgis-connect-plugin/docs/intro.rst

 used.

-Note: as QGIS *Plugin Manager* does not support directory-based repositories yet, when users uminstalls plugin, previously installed from Boundless local (directory-based) repository, a warning will be shown
+Note: as QGIS *Plugin Manager* does not support directory-based repositories yet, when users uninstalls plugin, previously installed from Boundless local (directory-based) repository, a warning will be shown

 .. figure:: img/plugin-uninstall.png